ConnectNowUK/docs/docs/issue-tracker/user-guide/README.md

 ## Revoking API tokens

 When you need to revoke an API token, you can do so after logging in to Issue Tracker.
 Then, on the row of the token you want to revoke, click on "revoke token".

+## Managing your subscription plan

+You can edit your billing plan, and consequently the features available to you, on your administration page.
+After logging in, scroll down below the "Tokens" section to change your current plan.